-Ratings are only the opinions of the companies issuing them and are not guarantees as to quality.
+Credit ratings reflect the opinions of the issuing ratings organization and are not guarantees as to liquidity or creditworthiness.
+Although credit ratings may not accurately reflect the true credit risk of an instrument, a change in the credit rating of an instrument or an issuer can have a rapid, adverse effect on the instrument's valuation and liquidity and make it more difficult for the HIT to sell at an advantageous price or time.
 There is no assurance that a rated security or rated credit enhancement provider will retain the required rating level for the life of the investment.
 Instead, as is the case with any rating, the rating could be revised downward or withdrawn entirely at any time by the rating entity that issued it.
 A rating downgrade or the withdrawal of a rating may indicate an increase in the risk of default by the credit enhancement provider in the event of a default on the related asset and may also result in a reduction in the value of the investment and/or render it illiquid.
 Whether an investment, or a provider of the credit enhancement, meets the required credit rating is determined at the time of purchase.
 The HIT is not required to dispose of any asset solely because the rating of any investment or any entity providing credit enhancement for an investment has been downgraded or withdrawn, even if the HIT would not have been authorized to acquire such asset had the reduced rating been in effect at the time the HIT acquired such asset.
-For more information on these rating requirements, see the "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS" section of the SAI.
+For more information on these rating requirements, see the "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS" section of the SAL

-As noted above, the HIT may invest its assets in securities that are not rated or credit-enhanced.
+As noted above, the HIT may invest in securities that are not rated or credit-enhanced.
 A rating does not provide any assurance of repayment and is subject to revision or withdrawal at any time by the rating agency, but ratings do provide a prospective investor with some indication that the proposed structure and revenue analysis for the investment satisfy the rating agency's internal criteria for the applicable rating.
 Unrated investments may also be less liquid than rated investments.
 Market events have caused some to question the extent to which one can rely on ratings.

 CMBS typically do not have credit enhancement provided by a government agency or instrumentality, by any private mortgage insurer or any other firm or entity.
 Instead, a CMBS offering will consist of several different classes or "tranches" of securities, which have varying exposure to default.
-The credit risk with respect to CMBS is risk that the level of defaults on the underlying mortgage loans may be severe enough to result in shortfalls in the payments due to the particular tranche of the CMBS in which the HIT has invested.
+The credit risk with respect to CMBS is the risk that the level of defaults on the underlying mortgage loans may be severe enough to result in shortfalls in the payments due to the particular tranche of the CMBS in which the HIT has invested.
 The HIT may invest only in CMBS rated in the highest rating category by at least one nationally recognized statistical rating organization at the time the CMBS is acquired (e.g., AAA or Aaa), which should have the lowest credit risk within the offering.
-Again, ratings are only the opinions of the companies issuing them and are not guarantees as to quality.
+As discussed above, ratings reflect the opinions of the issuing ratings organization and are not guarantees as to quality.